Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

 \section{Introduction}

-Primer design plays a crucial role in modern molecular biology, providing a cost-effective and rapid approach through polymerase chain reaction (PCR) for organism detection in genetic testing and research.
+Primer design plays a crucial role in modern molecular biology.
+Through polymerase chain reaction (PCR), it enables a cost-effective and rapid approach for detecting organisms in genetic testing and research.
 As Bustin and Huggett emphasize, "primers are arguably the single most critical components of any PCR assay" \cite{Bustin_Huggett_2017}.
-The design of primers is fundamental to the entire PCR process, directly influencing the assay's specificity and efficiency.
-However, with emerging virus variants such as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) that rapidly mutate, designing effective primers becomes increasingly challenging.
-The rapid mutation rates necessitate the development of new primer pairs to detect emerging variants, which significantly impacts treatment effectiveness and epidemiological studies.
-Similarly, for closely related bacteria like Escherichia coli (E. coli) and Shigella flexneri (S. flexneri) that share high genomic similarity, designing primers that differentiate between these species is essential for accurate detection.
-Therefore, developing efficient and reliable primer design methods is crucial for detection and effective treatment strategies.
+Because primers determine where amplification begins and ends, their design directly influences assay specificity, sensitivity, and overall efficiency.
+However, for rapidly mutating viruses such as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), primer design becomes increasingly challenging as new variants continue to emerge.
+High mutation rates can necessitate the rapid development and updating of primer pairs to detect newly circulating variants, which in turn affects surveillance efforts and can inform clinical and public-health decision-making.
+Similarly, for closely related bacteria with high genomic similarity, such as \textit{Escherichia coli} (\textit{E. coli}) and \textit{Shigella flexneri} (\textit{S. flexneri}), designing primers that reliably discriminate between species is essential for accurate detection.
+Therefore, efficient and reliable primer design methods are critical for molecular diagnostics and downstream applications.